 During phase two, the president is looking to train individuals in different fields, so they can find suitable employment; therefore, staying away from criminal organizations.

 The result of this security phase is hard to perceive in a short time; only, in the long run, we will see if it worked.

-Phase three involves the modernization of security forces equipment.
-The president wants to modernize the police by giving them modern equipment to fight gangs and crime.
+Phase three involves the modernization of the equipment security forces uses.
+Basically, the president wants to modernize the police by giving them modern equipment to fight gangs and crime.

-The implementation of this security phase is uncertain, the General Assembly does not want to approve the funds for its implementation.
+The implementation of this security phase is uncertain as the Legislative Assembly does not want to approve the funds for its implementation.

-During February 2020, the president and the General Assembly have been at odds with each other.
-On February 9th, the president held a rally outside the Asembly.
-He entered the chamber for a few minutes and prayed; however, he has received backlash because armed military personal entered the Assembly.
+The president and the General Assembly have been at odds with each other concerning the financing for phase three.
+On February 9th, 2020, the president held a rally outside the Assembly to pressure them.

 Since the February 9th incident, President Bukele has affirmed that he respects the balance of powers, here is an article on the Washington Post about the issue.

-To summarize, President Nayib Bukele’s security plan or “Plan Control Territorial” has produced excellent results; especially, decreasing the number of monthly murders.
-As of today, we only know of the first three phases.
+To summarize, President Nayib Bukele’s security plan has produced excellent results thus far; especially, decreasing the number of monthly murders.

 El Salvador’s murder rate, scary facts.